jkb23/Kancl/readme.md

 Unit tests are written in Java and can be executed in the IDE or by running `mvn test`.
 You can find them in directory `src/test/java`.

-End-to-end tests exercise the application as a whole in its environment.
+End-to-end tests exercise the application as a whole in its Docker containers.
 We have prepared [Cypress](https://www.cypress.io/) testing framework for you.
 Cypress tests are written in JavaScript or TypeScript and you can find them in directory `src/test/cypress`.
 There are two ways that you can execute them.